makersacademy/chitter-challenge/README.md

 How to actually use the finished product:
 ------

-Run psql, head over to db/migrations and copy and paste it.
+Run psql, head over to db/migrations and copy and paste it to create the tables needed.